EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 plaintext = <<
-  'acdc',
+  h'a1',
   h'000102030405060708090a0b0c0d0e0f101112131415161718191a1b1c1d
     1e1f202122232425262728292a2b2c2d2e2f303132333435363738393a3b
     3c3d3e3f'
 >>
 ~~~~~~~~~~~~~~~~~~~~~~~

-The protected header map is 5 bytes.
-The length of plaintext is 71 bytes so assuming a 64-bit MAC value the length of ciphertext is 79 bytes.
+The protected header map is 2 bytes.
+The length of plaintext is 68 bytes so assuming a 64-bit MAC value the length of ciphertext is 76 bytes.

 ~~~~~~~~~~~~~~~~~~~~~~~
 message_2 = (